 Clement Hodgkinson was an early European explorer to the area in the 1840s, and paints a vivid picture of the lives of the people in his 1845 book Australia, from Port Macquarie to Moreton Bay.
 Mt Yarrahapinni at 498m with its communication towers is a local landmark that dominates the surrounding area.

-The Yarriabini National Park Plan of Management (2015) contains a map of the park with a “Summit to Sea Walking Track” marked in yellow.
-We set out to explore this route in 2021, but decided climbing Sea to Summit was a nicer challenge than a downhill run.
+National Parks of NSW are building a “Summit to Sea Walking Track” .
+We set out to explore this route, but decided climbing Sea to Summit was a nicer challenge than a downhill run.